manaskumarbehera/sf-audit-extractor/INSTALLATION.md

 - Check that you selected the correct folder (containing manifest.json)
 - Try removing and re-adding the extension

-### "Not on Salesforce" Error
+### "Not connected" Status
 - Navigate to a Salesforce page (*.salesforce.com or *.force.com)
-- Make sure you're on an actual Salesforce tab when clicking the icon
+- Ensure you're on a Salesforce tab when opening the popup

-### "Not logged in" Error
-- Log in to your Salesforce org first
-- Refresh the page after logging in
-- Try closing and reopening the popup

-### No Data Returned
+### No Audit Data Returned
 - Verify you have "View Setup and Configuration" permission
 - Check that your profile allows API access
-- Some orgs may have API restrictions

 ### API Errors
-- The extension uses the Tooling API which requires API Enabled permission
+- The extension uses REST/Tooling APIs that require API Enabled permission
-- Contact your Salesforce administrator if you don't have access
-- Try refreshing your Salesforce session by logging out and back in
+- Refresh your Salesforce session (log out/in)
+- Inspect the background service worker console for details

 ## Permissions Explained

-The extension requests these permissions:
+The extension requests these permissions (as defined in `manifest.json`):
-- **activeTab**: To detect when you're on a Salesforce page
+- **tabs**: To query/find a Salesforce tab for messaging
-- **cookies**: To access your Salesforce session (read-only)
+- **cookies**: To read your Salesforce session cookie (read-only) from the background
-- **storage**: To cache preferences (optional, not currently used)
+- **storage**: To persist small preferences (e.g., pin state)
-- **host_permissions**: To communicate with Salesforce APIs
+- **declarativeContent**: To show the action when matching Salesforce pages
+- **host_permissions**: `https://*.salesforce.com/*`, `https://*.force.com/*` for API access

 ## Privacy & Security

 - All data processing happens locally in your browser
 - No data is sent to external servers
 - Session tokens are used only for API calls to Salesforce
-- The extension only reads data; it doesn't modify anything
+- The extension performs read-only operations
-- All API calls are made directly to your Salesforce instance

 ## System Requirements